 He could not see anything except a short, crooked tree, and she seemed to point below and beside it.
 She desperately buried her face in his coat.

 “I hate it!
 I hate it!
 It followed us!”

 She glanced up suddenly, and ran, hanging on his arm.
 It made him sad: she could run little faster than he could walk, especially in that place where every other step had to be a jump for her, and it was all he could do (she clung so close to him) to keep her from catching on something and falling.
 Once she seemed to say something to him about her friends, and that she could smell them.
 At times he saw a red glimmer as of a small fire ahead of them in the hoary grass.
 At times he thought he should be able to see it, but could not.

-When they reached the fire it was smaller than it had seemed, and several small men were gathered around it.
-Both the fire and these people or parts of their bodies would lapse from visibility unless he looked at them continuously and carefully.
+When they reached the fire it was smaller than it had seemed as they neared it, and several small men were gathered around it.
+Both the fire and these people, or parts of their bodies, would lapse from visibility unless he looked at them continuously and carefully.
 The largest of them was not even as high as his shoulder, and one was as small as the girl.
 She danced with happiness, and pulled down hard on his sleeve to jump higher.